sagemath/trac_to_gh/Issue 5398.md

 # Issue 5398: clone is broken in Sage 3.4.alpha0 due to non-7 bit ASCII characters in docstrings

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5398

 Original creator: mabshoff